 That's...

-On Christmas morning, I finished the x86-64 code generation for Linux and BSD in credence.
-ARM64 work has already started, and it's turning out to be exciting.
+I finished the x86-64 code generation for Linux and BSD in credence on Christmas morning, just in time to step away and spend time with family!
+ARM64 work has already started, and it's turning out to be even more exciting.